Tuesday, August 28, 2007

-Well, if you haven't guessed, she was working in my old office as well as living in my old apartment.
+In the spirit of weirdness, if you haven't guessed already, of course she was working in my old office as well as living in my old apartment.
 A year or two later, we bought a house a few blocks from Polly's.
-At the housewarming, Andrea quipped, "I think I'll like it here!"
+At the housewarming, the delightful and always entertaining Andrea looked around a bit, then quipped, "I think I'll like it here!"

 Thursday, August 02, 2007

 When I got Rosie up this morning, she was very warm: 101.8 degrees.
 But, I had committed to baking muffins for a bake sale at work, so I brought them both in to my office.
 She's here with me right now, eating bake sale cookies!
 Anyway, she probably has a different, related virus, but not coxsackie.